Skip to content

 Managing Anal Gland Challenges

-When anal gland issues arise, seeking veterinary guidance is paramount.
+When anal gland issues arise, seeking veterinary guidance is very important.
 Your veterinarian may recommend professional expression of the glands by a veterinary professional.
 Alternatively, they might provide guidance on how to perform manual expression at home, a task that requires caution and proper instruction.
+There are also some supplements and medications on the market which can help manage troublesome anal glands, and help them not need to be expressed as much.

 Navigating Ruptured Anal Glands